FahimF1/QueenElizabeth_PrimeMinisters/README.md

 # QueenElizabeth_PrimeMinisters

-I created this project to showcase all the UK Prime Ministers that had formed government undet Queen Elizabeth II.
+I created this project to showcase all the UK Prime Ministers that had formed government under Queen Elizabeth II.

 Enjoy.